Dynamic-Book/doc/3-References/100-DyboApp/README.md

 ## Widgets

-A set of widgets to develop.
+A set of custom widgets developped or to develop.

 **DecoratedPluggableMorph**